MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/expandable.md

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear and matches the visible label
   role:  |
     Identifies as an expandable region in iOS and expandable region or "double tap to activate" in Android
   group: |